 printf("Explicit value is %d",p);

 In the above example, we have taken a float variable that will be storing the value 3.54.
 Being a float variable, it is consuming 4 bytes of memory.
 Our goal here was to store the float value into the integer variable by using explicit typecasting.
 In the above example, it is the 7th line that introduces the concept of type casting into the program.
-The int keyword written right before the i variable has converted the float value of i into an integer value that will eventually lose all the values after the decimal and will only retain the value before the decimal.
-The outcome of the above code will be 3 which is an integer value and has been converted from the float data type.
+The int keyword written right before the I variable has converted the float value of I into an integer value that will eventually lose all the values after the decimal and will only retain the value before the decimal.
+The outcome of the above code will be 3, an integer value and converted from the float data type.

 Typecasting can be considered as the functionality that lets us convert the data type of any value or variable so that it could be stored in a manner that consumes less memory.
-It is available in the C language and helps us to make the program light weighted which directly leads to the fast execution of the program.
+It is available in the C language and helps us make the program light weighted, which directly leads to the program’s fast execution.
 There are several data type conversion that could be done using this feature.
 It can be perfectly used in any kind of program regardless of its size and complexity.